Russia's war on Ukraine latest news: Moscow announces wider evacuations | Headlines

 DIPLOMACY * Britain warned Putin of severe consequences if Moscow uses nuclear weapons in Ukraine.

-* Norway will put its military on a raised level of alert from Tuesday. * The European Union is exploring ways to increase help for Ukraine's energy sector, which has been harmed by weeks of Russian attacks, EU Energy Commissioner Kadri Simson said during a visit to Kyiv.
+* The European Union is exploring ways to increase help for Ukraine's energy sector after "cruel and inhumane" Russian attacks that have caused widespread power cuts, EU Energy Commissioner Kadri Simson said during a visit to Kyiv.
+PUTIN ALLY PRAISES ZELENSKIY

+* Yevgeny Prigozhin, a close ally of Putin and the founder of the Wagner private military group, has praised

+Ukraine's Zelenskiy as a strong and confident leader who should not be underestimated.
+KHERSON

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)